 All reputable companies, especially financial institutions, never send unsolicited messages requesting credentials.
-You may receive product updates from a company you purchase a widget from ten years ago, but they will not request money or sensitive information.
+You may receive product updates from a company you purchase a widget from ten years ago, but they will not solicit money or sensitive information.
 Also, reputable businesses never use link shortening services and will never ask for your debit card, credit card, social security number, or any other personal information.

-The IRS does not even email you about owning back taxes and Microsoft does not send messages that your computer has a virus.
-There are specific activities that organizations just do not do.
+The IRS does not even email you about owning back taxes, and Microsoft does not send messages that your computer has a virus.
+There are specific activities that organizations do not do.
 Unfortunately, threat spammers attempt to fool users by masking the email to look like it is from a legitimate company, sometimes scaring you into believing you must act immediately.

 There are Attachments with the Message

 Probably the most important takeaway from this entire article is that you should never open attachments you were not expecting.
 It is that cut and dry.
-If you receive an unexpected attachment from an individual you do not know or a company, do not click the message.
-On the other hand, if it is from a classmate, coworker, acquaintance, friend, or company you have done business with then follow the above guidelines to see if it is acceptable to open.
+If you receive an unexpected attachment from an individual, you do not know or a company, do not click the message.
+On the other hand, if it is from a classmate, coworker, acquaintance, friend, or company you have done business with, then follow the above guidelines to see if it is acceptable to open.

-There is a Call-to-Action Button at the Bottom of the Message
+There is a Call-to-Action Button at the bottom of the message

 Many dangerous emails do not have attachments but use call-to-action buttons to trick you into downloading.
 This button is an aesthetically-pleasing embedded link meant to attract the eyes and entice you to click.
 Examine the call-to-action button in the same manner as a hyperlink, hover over it to see the address.
 If you are unsure, delete the email or check with the sender before clicking.